Who Hates Baths

 Alright so now that you’ve decided when, what are your options for how?

 Option 1-Leave it to the pros.
 For me, bathing the dog usually looks more like a wet, soapy wrestling matching, The cleaner they get the grosser I feel, in no time at all I’m covered in wet dog hair and filthy wash water.
 Taking your pet to a pro definitely takes all the hard work out of it.
 A few things to consider first.
 A professional groomer will send your pet home fluffy and smelling great.
 And some breeds require professional grooming.
 Mostly toy breeds such as Poodles, Shih Tzus, Maltese, Schnauzers, or Brussles Griffons demand specific cuts to keep them healthy and within breed standards.
 Professional groomers are trained in the best techniques for these specialty cuts.
-The same goes for long haired cats.
 Its usually not a good idea to attempt to cut your pets hair yourself.
 While working in vet hospitals I saw a fair number of pets who’s well meaning owners had accidentally cut them while trying to cut corners on grooming.
 However, professional grooming is not for everyone.
 Most groomers require drop off for a good part of the day.
 Some pets and owners don’t handle separation well.
 Some pets are snappy with strangers, which may get them kicked out of the groomer.
 And if you have a large or giant hairy dog like a Malamute, Pyrenees, or Shepherd a pro may take a good chunk out of your wallet.
+Though it’s hard to argue with that fluffy coat and adorable pink bow!

 Option 2- Wash at home.
 Assuming your pet doesn’t need a special ‘do, home bathing might be a great option.
 It is certainly inexpensive and convenient since you wont have to venture out.
 If you have a small, short haired dog you may even be able to bathe ’em in the sink.
 You are in complete control and don’t have to worry about separation anxiety or scheduling.
 But if you have a long haired or large dog washing at home may be messy and difficult.
 Thick coated dogs also take a long time to dry.
 And digging hair clogs out of the drain is never fun either.
 Back yard baths are great if the weather is good.
 Either way you end up hunched over and possibly wrestling with a soapy, wet, stinky dog.